Thobeladuma/alx-system_engineering-devops/0x00-shell_basics/README.md

 # 0x00.
 Shell, basic
-0 - current_working_directory : Write a script that prints the absolute path name of the current working directory.
+0 - current_working_directory : Write a script that prints the absolute path name of the current working directory.;
-1 - 1-listit : Display the contents list of your current dir.
+1 - 1-listit : Display the contents list of your current dir.;
-2 - 2-bring_me_home : A script that changes the working directory to other usershome directory.
+2 - 2-bring_me_home : A script that changes the working directory to other usershome directory.;
 3 - 3-listfiles : Current dictory contents in a long format.